dylankb/what-i-know-js/README.md

 * We can create dogs much more easily with the `dog` prototype - we don't have to duplicate `say` and `run` on every single dog object.
 * If we need to add/remove/update behavior to apply to all dogs, we can just modify the prototype object, and all dogs will pick up the changed behavior automatically.

-Objects on the bottom of the prototype chain can "delegate" requests to the upsteam objects to be handled.
+Objects on the bottom of the prototype chain can "delegate" requests to the upstream objects to be handled.

 ### Methods can be overridden locally